InternetNZ/InternetPlatforms/README.md

 Cambridge Analytica gathered user data to craft and target political messages, intending to influence election outcomes.
 Users may not have expected it, but the mass collection of their data enabled by online platforms enabled it anyway.

 Algorithmic feeds can make it cheap and easy to deliver messages to people.
 Easy targeting of those messages can separate audiences, meaning there's no real public debate or oversight.
-By sharing bad information, bad actors and others can cause a spiral of information disorder[^3] where it is hard to know what anyone else is seeing, whether other accounts are bots or humans, and whether disagreement is honest or is part of an information campaign.
+By sharing bad information, bad actors and others can cause a spiral of information disorder where it is hard to know what anyone else is seeing, whether other accounts are bots or humans, and whether disagreement is honest or is part of an information campaign.
 Even honest people wanting honest conversations cannot escape the effects of information disorder online.